IsaacTroche1/MPC_ARPO_Project/README.md

 Codebase for the project described in these [slides](MPC_ARPO_Slides.pptx).

-Implements a custom offset-free Model Predictive Control (MPC) algortihm for the autonomous guidance of a 0-dimensional chaser spacecraft performing terminal RPO manuevers using coplanar and circular orbit assumptions.
+Implements a custom offset-free Model Predictive Control (MPC) algortihm for the autonomous guidance of a 0-dimensional chaser spacecraft performing terminal RPO manuevers, under coplanar and circular orbit assumptions.

 **User-defined functionality for the following is included:**
 - Discrete and continuous-time simulation